Transcript: NewsCenter Podcast

 NewsCenter Podcast

 Good day, and welcome to the Fairfax County NewsCenter podcast.
-Coming up, learn tips for trash and recycling, a series of free vegetable garden plant clinics, the latest tips from the Climate Matters blog, and discounted season passes to the Water Mine Family Swimmin’ Hole.
+Coming up, learn about the Champions of Character Award, zero waste, marriage licenses, the Environmental Excellence Awards, renovations at the Reston Regional Library and the Talent Up Fairfax Fund.
 Links to topics mentioned in this podcast can be found online at www.fairfaxcounty.gov.

-Be sure to subscribe to “Weekender,” the county’s weekend arts and entertainment e-newsletter, so that you don’t miss out on fun happenings throughout the county.
+Finally, subscribe to “Weekender,” the county’s weekend arts and entertainment e-newsletter.
 “Weekender” brings together offerings from around the county and delivers that info right to your inbox.
+Don’t miss out on fun happenings throughout the county.
 Subscribe to “Weekender” at www.fairfaxcounty.gov/news/weekender.

 Fairfax County Podcasts logoListen Online or On the Go.